Rhinoplasty

 The American Society of Plastic Surgeons announced that 243,000 rhinoplasties were performed in 2012.
 This is a very common procedure and is in great demand.

 How a rhinoplasty is performed in any individual patient is based on the patient’s desires, expectations, and anatomy.
 No two patients are exactly alike, so no two operations are exactly alike.
-With Dr. Geldner’s superior skill, 25 years of experience, and his experienced and compassionate staff, we exceed our patients’ expectations.
+With Dr. Geldner’s superior skill, 25 years of experience, and his experienced and compassionate staff, we exceed our Chicago plastic surgery patients’ expectations.

 Reviews